Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/faq.rst

    can still log in with the second Nitrokey (or with another second factor).

+.. faq:: What makes the Nitrokey 3 better than other secure keys?

+   - All our developments are open source and open hardware, reducing vendor lock-in, enabling customizations and 3rd party security audits for higher security.
+   - We are a German/European-based company, free of Government pressure to implement backdoors.
+   - We offer free, fast and efficient support in German, English and French.
+   - We have a standard-compliant USB plug which works reliably on any USB port with thousands of plug in cycles and no user confusion.
+   - We offer better volume discounts
+   - We offer customizations and fulfillment services for small quantities.
+   - We support Measured Boot for secure computers usage.
+   - We provide an encrypted mass storage.

 .. faq:: How large is the storage capacity?

    The Nitrokey 3 doesn't contain storage capability for ordinary data (it can